visual-learning/generative-modeling/README.md

 #### Running the auto-encoder
 * Run the command under 2.1  (commands to run can be found at the end of the train.py file).
 Train the autoencoder for 20 epochs, and try latent sizes 16, 128 and 1024.
 If your code is correct, the reconstructions should be very clear and sharp.
-* Plot the reconstruction loss (for the valiation data) versus number of epochs trained on for all three latent size settings on the same plot.
+* Plot the reconstruction loss (for the validation data) versus the number of epochs trained for all three latent size settings on the same plot.
-* Include the reconstruction plots from epoch19 for each latent setting.
+* Include the reconstruction plots from epoch 19 for each latent setting.
 Which latent size performs best?
-What are possible reasons for this?
+What are some possible reasons for this?

 ### Question 2.2: Variational Auto-Encoder (10 points)
 #### Question 2.2.1: Architecture